How does trade policy reshape the global economy?

 Vita

-I am a research fellow at the ==Austrian Institute of Economic Research== and a postdoc at the ==Kiel Institute for the World Economy==.
+I am a postdoctoral researcher at ==Kiel University== and a researcher at the ==Kiel Institute for the World Economy==.
 I hold a PhD in Quantitative Economics from Kiel University.
-Recently, I made a research visit at the ==Universtiy of California, Berkeley==, as a Fulbright Scholar.
+During my PhD, I was a Fulbright Scholar at the ==University of California, Berkeley==.

 Download CV